 with our special guest

-Shaftesbury Luncheon talks are free and open to the public.
-An optional lunch is available for purchase at the event, or participants may brown bag a lunch if they choose.
+Shaftesbury presentations are free and open to the public.
+Lunch is not available for purchase at the presentation.
+You are welcome to bring your lunch.

 Registration has ended for this event